netdata/netdata/health/REFERENCE.md

 - `units`: Use percentages rather than absolute units.

-- `every`: How often to perform the `lookup` calculation to decide whether or not to trigger this alarm.
+- `every`: How often to perform the `lookup` calculation to decide whether to trigger this alert.

-- `warn`/`crit`: The value at which Netdata should trigger a warning or critical alarm.
+- `warn`/`crit`: The value at which Netdata should trigger a warning or critical alert.
 This example uses simple syntax, but most pre-configured health entities use [hysteresis](#special-use-of-the-conditional-operator) to avoid superfluous notifications.

-- `info`: A description of the alarm, which will appear in the dashboard and notifications.
+- `info`: A description of the alert, which will appear in the dashboard and notifications.

 In human-readable format: